**Disclaimer** This chapter contains description of extreme violence.

 “It was your narrow-mindedness that caused this, not anything I did.
 I didn’t turn David gay, he was born that way,” I screamed back.
 “He was also the one who figured out I was gay and then came on to me.
 Why couldn’t you have just accepted us for who we were?
 David and I didn’t ask to be gay, so why couldn’t you understand that.
 Why was it so hard for you to accept us as we were and then realized we loved each other deeply?
 Why did you try so hard to split us up?

 “True, maybe I was partially to blame for this, but so were you and you can’t put this entirely on my shoulders.
 You’re to blame as well, because all David wanted was your love and acceptance, but you wouldn’t give it to him.
-You wouldn’t give it to us.”
+You wouldn’t give it to us!”

 Mr. Michaels was stunned by the forcefulness of my verbal attack, but at least he heard me out.
 It’s possible that he was merely standing there in shock at first, but then my words began to strike home and he collapsed into a sobbing lump of man flesh.
 Instinctively, I went to his side, bent down and hugged him.
 I didn’t hate the man; it was just that I didn’t understand him.
 After all, he was David’s father and the only link I still had to my love.
 After many minutes of crying and holding onto him, he looked up at me with the saddest eyes I’d ever seen.

 As the months wore on, I began to slowly fight off my deep depression, but I think this might have had more to do with something I’d planned in the back of my mind.
-Over time, I began to leave the apartment with Pat and then eventually started going out on my own.
+Over time, I began to leave the apartment with Patrick and then eventually I started going out on my own.
 I even resumed seeing some of our other friends again, but I never forgot about David or about how the justice system had failed us for the second time.

 “Look who’s here, Harv.
 It’s one of the fag boys,” he jeered.
 “I guess he’s come back for some more.
 It looks like he needs a real man to fill the void, now that his faggy lover is dead.”

 I didn’t bother to fight the charges that were filed against me, since I had nothing left to live for.
 I didn’t even try to offer a reasonable defense, because even I felt that my actions were indefensible.
-At the time, I merely felt it was something that had to be done and Beilec couldn’t be allowed to get away with what he’d done to my lover.
+At the time, I merely felt it was something that had to be done and Bielec couldn’t be allowed to get away with what he’d done to my lover.
 I convinced my court-appointed lawyer to turn the trial into a political statement, so we could correct the misconceptions from the first trial.

-During the trial, we made David into a hate crimes martyr and let people know that gay bashing was not an acceptable pastime.
+During the trial, we made David into a hate crime’s martyr and let people know that gay bashing was not an acceptable pastime.
 We made a resounding statement that gays were not just a group of sissies and cowards that could be assaulted or pushed around at will.
 We let the rest of the country know we were willing to fight back and would exact revenge for crimes committed against us, even if the law couldn’t or wouldn’t do so.
 I didn’t pursue any appeals to my conviction either and even turned down numerous offers of assistance where that was concerned.
-I was sentenced to death for premeditated murder and accepted the inevitability stoically.
-I guess the justice system does work on occasion and that’s why I’m lying here on this cold metal table now.
+I even ignored Patrick and Mr. Michaels pleas to accept help to beat the charges, but I didn’t give in.
+I merely told them that I had nothing left to live for, now that I no longer had David.

 * * * * * *

-“I wish to report that William Raymond Maynard was put to death by lethal injection for the crime he committed.
-The official time of death was 12:17 A.M., Eastern Standard Time,” the official making the announcement stated.
+“I wish to report that William Raymond Maynard was put to death by lethal injection for the crime he committed,” the official making the announcement stated.
+“The official time of death was 12:17 A.M., Eastern Standard Time.”

 * * * * * *